-'''

 This is a paragraph containing a few sentences of text.
-Purple turtles walk

-through green fields of lofty maize.
-Lorem ipsum dolor sit amet, consectetur
+Purple turtles walk through green fields of lofty maize.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-adipiscing elit.
 Some lists,

-1. This is a list item
+'''

 a.
 Followed by a sub-item

 b.
 And another!

 c.
 Now with ''a bit of code'' and some emphasis.

 2. Back to the first list

 Or perhaps you are more of a bullet list person,

 Foo

+Foo

 Fizzle

-- Bar

-- Blah
+Bar Blah

-Or perhaps a definition list is in order,
+Or perhaps a definition list is in order, Chelonii

-Chelonii

-The taxonomic order consisting of modern turtles
+The taxonomic order consisting of modern turtles '''

-'''
+Meiolaniidae

-Meiolaniidae The taxonomic order of an extinct variety of herbivorous turtles.
+The taxonomic order of an extinct variety of herbivorous turtles.